philippnies/ebay-sdk-php8/README.md

 More in-depth info here: https://github.com/davidtsadler/ebay-sdk-php

 I use this for the Shopping API the past 4 years.
 I'm in process of making it work with Laravel 8 & PHP 8.
 I've got other projects I'm working on.
-So this is just a "fix" to keep my business running smoothly with the Shopping API from this.
+So this is just a "fix" to keep one part of my business running smoothly with the Shopping API from this.
 Later I'll be creating the Shopping API SDK and any other eBay SDK reference here: https://developer.ebay.com/ more info here: https://www.openapis.org/faq